xzihara-scintillation/tritium-scinti-device/tritium-ps-device.md

-English Translation of a Japanese Proceeding on a Hydrophilic Plastic‑Scintillator‑Based Tritium Detection Device This page presents an English translation of a paper originally published in a Japanese domestic proceeding.
+<b>English Translation of a Japanese Proceeding on a Hydrophilic Plastic‑Scintillator‑Based Tritium Detection Device</b><br>
+This page presents an English translation of a paper originally published in a Japanese domestic proceeding.
 The study reports the fundamental experimental results of a plastic‑scintillator‑based detection device designed for cocktail‑free, continuous monitoring of tritiated water (HTO).
 The translation has been prepared by the author for broader accessibility.